fmerg/pymerkle/README.md

 whereas the total number of nodes in the structure described [**here**](https://crypto.stackexchange.com/questions/22669/merkle-hash-tree-updates) is _20_.

-The topology is namely identical to that of a binary _Sekura tree_, depicted in Section 5.4 of [**this**](https://keccak.team/files/Sakura.pdf) paper.
+This topology turns out to be identical with that of a binary _Sekura tree_, depicted in Section 5.4 of [**this**](https://keccak.team/files/Sakura.pdf) paper.
 Follow the straightforward algorithm of the [`MerkleTree.update()`](https://pymerkle.readthedocs.io/en/latest/_modules/pymerkle/tree.html#MerkleTree.update) method for further insight.